arianab68/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 The group as a whole did a great job collaborating on work and providing feedback in order to iterate through the design process smoothly.
-Thank you to our great film creators - Jon, Adriana, and Shai!
+Thank you to our great film creators - Jon, Ariana, and Shai!
 Thank you Rachel for drawing the prototypes and Amando for making sure everything is in place.

 Thank you OpenAI for creating Dall-E which we used to create the storyboard (+Jon's Photoshop skills)